Food Sensitivity 101: What Your Child’s Poop Can Tell You

 Your child’s poop is an indicator of health.
 And, you may be surprised to learn, it has a lot to say!
 It can tell you whether they are eating enough fiber, adequately hydrated, digesting food optimally, or even experiencing food sensitivity.
 Each child is different, but here are some features of poop to keep an eye on – and what clues they can provide about your little one’s digestive health.

 Poop will vary, from child to child, and day to day (depending on what is eaten).
 However, there are several common components – poop is made up of water, bacteria, undigested food and fiber, small amounts of fat, inorganic matter, small amounts of mucous, mineral salts (ash), and some other proteins.
 To put it simply, poop is what’s left over once the food has passed through the digestive system, where nutrients and water are absorbed.

 By keeping track of changes in the properties of poop, such as frequency, shape, texture, and consistency, you can gain insight into your child’s digestive health.
-Here’s what I suggest parents pay attention to – and some simple ways to promote good digestive health for your child.
+Here’s what we suggest parents pay attention to – and some simple ways to promote good digestive health for your child.

 Developed by researchers to assess poop quality.
 The Bristol Stool Chart is a visual guide that is divided into 7 categories.